OpenBanking-Brasil/specs-seguranca/aspsp-user-guide.md

 > This specification defines mechanisms for dynamically registering

 OAuth 2.0 clients with Authorization Servers.
 Registration requests send a set of desired client metadata values to the Authorization Server.
 The resulting registration responses return a client identifier to use at the Authorization Server and the client metadata values registered for the client.
 The client can then use this registration information to communicate with the Authorization Server using the OAuth 2.0 protocol.
 This specification also defines a set of common client metadata fields and values for clients to use during registration.

 [RFC7591:](https://tools.ietf.org/html/rfc7591) This specification defines methods for management of OAuth 2.0 dynamic client registrations for use cases in which the properties of a registered client may need to be changed during the lifetime of the client.

 The above specifications are core specifications that are required reading underpin the Open Banking Brasil trust framework however they still are insufficient to meet all of the requirements and principles outlined earlier.

 ### OpenID Financial Grade 1.0 : Baseline

 **_This profile inherits all of the obligations of OpenID Connect Core_**

-Recognising there were still threats and risks that were not addressed by core OpenID Connect, the Financial Grade Working group focus is create a specification that aims to identify and then address weaknesses in the underlying OpenID Connect specification essentially create a profile for high security use cases.
+Recognising the remaining threats and risks that were not addressed by core OpenID Connect, the Financial Grade Working group focus is create a specification that aims to identify and then address weaknesses in the underlying OpenID Connect specification essentially create a profile for high security use cases.

 The Baseline profile was originally intended to more easily implementable by Clients and OpenID Providers at the expense of some security elements and as such does not offer the same degree of protection against request tampering and response tampering.